 22 October 2009

 This is just another variation of the same stupid story.
-If you've been following along, you can predict what's going to happen.
+So if you've been following along, you can predict what's going to happen.

-1. The Israelites "did evil in the sight of the LORD."
-(Judges 4:1)
+1. The Israelites did evil in the sight of the Lord.

 This story is more interesting that most, though, because one of the characters is named Barak.
 (Although Barack Obama's first name is not derived from this biblical character, believers sometimes like to pretend otherwise.)